MV10/mv10.github.io/_posts/2018-01-28-login-identity-management-best-practices.md

 * "Logout" link to start an OIDC signout flow
 * Redirect endpoint to start an OIDC signin flow
 * UI to request email, password, and IdP changes
-* Query the user's data from the authorized ASP.NET `User` Subject Id
+* Query user data using the authorized ASP.NET `User` Subject Id

 Most of these can be implemented with just a few lines of code, then secure the rest of your site with standard `[Authorize]` attributes.